 When placed on an altar, for example, a dried flower becomes your very own feng shui symbol of something very dear to you, thus it will keep holding good energy as long as you take good care of it.

 People have been drying plants and flowers since time immemorial for various healing purposes, was that bad feng shui?
-Lavender is a great feng shui flower that we use in dried form so often, is lavender bad feng shui?
+Lavender is a great feng shui flower that we use in a dried form so often, is lavender bad feng shui?
 Of course, not.

 If you decide to keep your dried flower, have a special place for it.
 Do not get let it accumulate dust by forgetting about it.
 This is when dried flowers can become bad feng shui and start creating clutter.
 Keep your dried flowers as long as you actually see them and love them, and when the energy is not there anymore, feel free to let them go.